googlefonts/googlefonts.github.io/gf-guide/build.md

 You can do that if:

 -   Any variable axes in your font are registered in the [GF Axis Registry](https://github.com/googlefonts/axisregistry).
--   The axis values are matching with the [GF Axis Registry](https://github.com/googlefonts/axisregistry)’s axis definition.
+-   The axis values match with the [GF Axis Registry](https://github.com/googlefonts/axisregistry)’s axis definition.
 -   The instances are set up as recommended.
 -   The file name follows Google recommendations.